tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/Activities/05-Stu_Investment_Value/README.md

 ## Instructions

-Open the started Jupyter notebook provided, and complete the following tasks.
+Open the starter Jupyter notebook provided, and complete the following tasks.

-1. Suppose you have a stock portfolio composed by `200` Microsoft (`MSFT`) shares and `320` Apple (`AAPL`) shares.
+1. Suppose you have a stock portfolio composed of `200` Microsoft (`MSFT`) shares and `320` Apple (`AAPL`) shares.
 Create a DataFrame to store the number of shares by setting the ticker names as the index.

 2. Load the environment variables from your `.env` file and save the Alpaca keys as Python variables.